 The government informally encouraged business to rectify violations without resorting to formal channels for compliance, including fines and penalties, which have never been used.
 There was no information provided on what the law sets as the amount for fines, or other penalties.
 Labor officers worked with employers in sectors such as energy, agriculture, and construction to promote appropriate clothing, health checks, and pesticide safety.

-During the year the national insurance scheme received 306 claims of workplace injury.
-There were no workplace deaths reported.
+During the year the national insurance scheme received 217 claims of workplace injury.
+No workplace deaths were reported.